Siding Options for the Home

 Aluminum is the better option of the two for DIY'ers since it is softer

-and easier to cut, however it is a two-person-plus operation.
+and easier to cut, however this is a two-person operation.

-Shakes/Shingles - are an attrractive choice, either individually or by the assembled panel
+Shakes/Shingles - are an attractive choice, either individually or by the assembled panel

 Fiber Cement Siding - offers longevity and strength.
 Although